-Aldanondo often creates work in the public spaces of New York City
+Aldanondo often creates work in the public space of New York City

 BIO & PRESS